-235 3 Variability in the spectral domain during boreal winter
+220 3 Variability in the spectral domain during boreal winter

-The variability in the distribution of spectral power across the different $(n, c_p)$ harmonics is investigated with empirical orthogonal functions (EOFs) for boreal winter only (DJF)JR. As a first step, spectral anomalies are computed with respect to the climatological seasonal cycle of spectral power.
+The variability in the distribution of spectral power across the different $(n, c_p)$ harmonics is investigated with empirical orthogonal functions (EOFs) for boreal winter only (DJF).
+As a first step, spectral anomalies are computed with respect to the climatological seasonal cycle of spectral power.
 This is obtained by computing the average spectra for each calendar day and then by applying over it a 30-day running mean.
 Once the anomalies have been computed, standard Principal Component (PC) Analysis is performed over the 3610 winter days between December 1979 and February 2019.
-The resulting EOFs are

-240 (PC) Analysis is performed over the 3610 winter days between December 1979 and February 2019.
 The resulting EOFs are consequently patterns of variability in the $(n, c_p)$ space, corresponding to the enhancement of selected harmonics with a given zonal scale and propagation.